 Our program uses positive reinforcement training, and our youth are taught appropriate ways to handle the corresponding frustration that is inherent in training a dog.
 Additionally, our training sessions often require teamwork,

-We offer 8 and 12 week sessions, during which we meet once a week for a minimum of one hour.
-We offer groups both at our location, and we are able to bring dogs to organizations as well.
-Our participants range in age from 10-18, and we provide customized curriculums to meet the needs of both our middle school and high school aged participants.
+We offer 8 and 10 week sessions, during which we generally meet once a week for one hour.
+We offer groups both at our location and at our partner agencies’.
+Our participants usually range in age from 8-18, and we provide customized curriculums to meet the needs of different ages and settings.
 We analyze the success of the program

 The positive feedback we receive from both students and staff has been overwhelming.
 One young lady states, “Freedom Service Dogs is an amazing program.
 They have helped me come so far on my communication and patience.”
 Another participant writes, “This program helped me see that not all situations are the same everywhere…dogs can go through the same things we do, maybe even alongside us.”
 The staff involved often comment that behaviors have changed during the weeks between groups, as students recognize the importance of staying on task in order to participate each week.